-Today is Saint Patrick`s Day.
-Unfortunately St Patrick’s Day parades across the country have been cancelled.
+Because today is Saint Patrick`s Day.
+Unfortunately, St Patrick’s Day parades across the country have been canceled.

-St. Patrick’s Day parades around world was not be taking place for 2020 amid public health concerns over coronavirus Covid-19.
-The St. Patrick’s Day Parade in Carlow has been cancelled on 9th March.
+St. Patrick’s Day parades around the world were not be taking place in 2020.
+It is amid public health concerns over the coronavirus Covid-19.
+The St. Patrick’s Day Parade in Carlow has been canceled on 9th March.

 Saint Patrick’s Day Parade Carlow 2019

-The Parade commenced 17th of March at 4 o’clock, as planned, from the same starting point as in previous years, the Old Perry’s Cash & Carry premises near Carlow Post Office.
-Some of those took part are arriving from earlier parades around the county.
-The Parade traveled up Kennedy Avenue, turning left onto Potato Market, left onto Tullow Street before turning right onto Dublin Street at the Sue Ryder Shop and left onto Centaur Street to Hay Market where the festival took place from 12 pm -6 pm.
+The Parade commenced 17th of March at 4 o’clock, as planned.
+From the same starting point as in previous years, the Old Perry’s Cash & Carry premises near Carlow Post Office.
+Some of those who took part are arriving from earlier parades around the county.
+The Parade traveled up Kennedy Avenue and turned left onto Potato Market.
+Next, left onto Tullow Street before turning right onto Dublin Street at the Sue Ryder Shop.
+Then, left onto Centaur Street to Hay Market where the festival took place from 12 pm -6 pm.
 Approx. 1,500 people were to attend.

 I don`t have photos from the Parade in 2019.
-I made only short video.
-Because I did not recharge my camera on time.
+I made only a short video because I did not recharge my camera on time.

 Saint Patrick’s Day Parade Carlow 2018

-Interesting facts: The Disney platform, commemorating Carlow’s strong ties with Walt Disney (Walt Disney’s ancestors come from Carlow County), appeared for the second time at the Carlow Parade, this year it was selected and won the competition for the best platform.
-Platform also appeared on Ray Darcy Show on RTE 1 TV among twenty other top platforms selected from all over Ireland.
-Deservedly, the platform with Walt Disney received the first place in the competition for the best performance at the Carlow Parade.
+The Disney platform commemorates Carlow’s strong ties with Walt Disney.
+Walt Disney’s ancestors come from Carlow County.
+So, the platform appeared for the second time at the Carlow Parade.
+This year it was selected and won the competition for the best platform.
+Platform also appeared on Ray Darcy Show on RTE 1 TV.
+Among twenty other top platforms selected from all over Ireland.
+Deservedly, the platform with Walt Disney received first place in the competition for the best performance at the Carlow Parade.
 Second place is the Bavarian band – Bavarian Brass Band.
 Third place went to the Involvement Center group (characters from Alice in Wonderland).
 All winners were selected by three independent judges on the same day.
-The Polish group – Equal Chances Polish School, on the other hand, received a special Community Award – sponsored by Senator Jennifer Murnane.
+The Polish group Equal Chances Polish School received a special Community Award, sponsored by Senator Jennifer Murnane.